azavana/Cryptography/README.md

 # Cryptography
 Cryptography is a repository which contains and will contains cryptographic protocol.
-It is intended for edcuational purpose first; not for practical use.
+It is intended for edcuational purpose; not for practical use.

 # List in alphabetical order
 - Blowfish : By Bruce Schneier